Best Office Chair

-If you are looking for a premium chair but don't have the budget for the top-tier models, then we would recommend you check out the Herman Miller Sayl.
+The Herman Miller Sayl is our recommendation if you're seeking a premium chair but don't quite have the budget for the top-tier models.
 This sleek and stylish chair features an extremely modern design and isn't too bad to sit in either.
-It has lots of adjustable features — including some you can omit if you don't care about them to keep the price down — and seems quite sturdy and well-built to us.
-It was exceptionally easy to assemble as well.
+It has lots of adjustable features — including some you can omit to keep the price down — and seems quite sturdy and well-built to us.
+It was exceptionally easy to assemble, as well.

 However, a chair that leans so strongly into an ultra-modern aesthetic — while bound to turn some heads — isn't necessarily going to appeal to everyone.
-The same could be said when it comes to comfort, with this chair receiving much more mixed results from our judges than some of the other chairs we looked at.
-However, it is definitely one of our favorite options at its price points and we strongly would recommend it, especially if you are a fan of its unique appearance.
+The same could be said when it comes to comfort, with this chair receiving much more mixed results from our judges than some of the other chairs we tested.
+However, it is definitely one of our favorite options at its price point, and we would strongly recommend it, especially if you are a fan of its unique, stylish appearance.